 If you make this Gluten-Free Vegan Chocolate Ganache Cake please stop by and let me know what you thing!
 Just a warning, the ganache is super addicting.
 Like eat-with-a-spoon-warm addicting.

 Looking for more dairy-free recipes?
-You will fall in love with my dairy-free recipes, like my Gluten-Free Vegan Mug Brownie Sundae.
+You will fall in love with my Gluten-Free Vegan Mug Brownie Sundae.
 If you are not a fan of ganache, you can always top this gluten-free vegan cake with Vegan Frosting.

 Happy baking and cooking!